TallamGilbert/matatu-sacco-manager/README.md

 # Matatu Sacco Manager

 A comprehensive command-line fleet management system for Matatu Saccos in Kenya.
-Built with TypeScript/Node.js.
+Built with TypeScript.

 ##  Project Overview